Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Introduction

 Recently, data augmentation methods~\cite{ALFA,ALMuLa-mix,DOKT} have been able to efficiently explore the neighborhood of unlabeled samples by constructing convex combinations of features through feature fusion, amplifying subtle differences between representations.
 This has led to approaches such as ALFA-Mix~\cite{ALFA}, which identify informative samples by evaluating the label variability of perturbed versions of unlabeled samples.
 However, the difficulty of changing labels varies across samples, and ALFA-Mix's approach of relying only on label variability to identify informative samples may overlook fine-grained samples that have the same pattern across multiple categories.

-In this paper, we propose a novel active learning method, called DECERN, for the active fine-grained image classification task.
-As shown in \cref{fig:framework}, we first strategically deploy local feature fusion mechanisms to disentangle two pivotal characteristics of fine-grained representations: category directionality and structural stability.
-Notably, high semantic-consistent perturbations induce knowledge confusion in samples, eroding category directionality of features.
-Meanwhile, low semantic-inconsistent perturbations trigger significant distributional shifts, exhibiting poor structural stability of features.
-Then, the discrepancy-confusion uncertainty takes into account both low category directionality and poor structural stability.
+In this paper, we propose DECERN, a novel AL method for active fine-grained image classification.
+As shown in \cref{fig:framework}, we first strategically deploy local feature fusion mechanisms to disentangle the structural stability and the category directionality of unlabeled samples.
+Notably, low semantic-inconsistent perturbations trigger significant distributional shifts, exhibiting poor structural stability of features.
+Meanwhile, high semantic-consistent perturbations induce knowledge confusion in samples, eroding the category directionality of features.
+Then the discrepancy-confusion uncertainty takes into account both the poor structural stability and the low category directionality.
 Subsequently, we select candidates with high uncertainty scores from the unlabeled data.
-After performing uncertainty-weighted clustering on the candidates, we utilize calibration diversity to enrich the diversity of select samples.
-Calibration diversity achieves the trade-off between local representativeness and global diversity.
+After performing uncertainty-weighted clustering on the candidates, we utilize calibration diversity to enrich the diversity of the selected uncertainty samples.
 On the one hand, we assume that samples proximal to uncertainty-weighted cluster centroids have larger local representativeness.
 These instances containing prototypical features or critical patterns of unlabeled data serve to consolidate the model's comprehension of pivotal regions within the real distribution.
 On the other hand, samples far from the labeled data centroids, called anchors, demonstrate more global diversity, exhibiting the greatest divergence from established knowledge, and enabling more effective exploration of regions such as decision boundaries and potential novel categories.
-Finally, we select samples with high calibration diversity from the candidates for oracle annotation.
-Our contributions are summarized as follows: